ehsanlotfi/cheatsheets/!Front-end.md

 1. #### Hydration
+  - `Literal meaning` Giving water to a person who has lost a lot of water from their body.
   - Hydration is the process of making a server-rendered `HTML` page interactive by attaching `JavaScript`.

 1. #### llms.txt